 I'm pleased to recommend that the Members approve the Audit Committee Charter attached hereto.
 The Corporation's Audit Committee Charter requires an annual review by the Committee to determine the Charter's adequacy.
-The last time the Audit Committee reviewed and approved the Audit Committee Charter was June 2, 2021.
-There are no proposed revisions to the Charter.
+The last time the Audit Committee reviewed and approved the Audit Committee Charter was June 1, 2023.